TALK TO SALES

 • Diaper rash creams (over-the-counter)

-This makes the GCHRA not only a good health benefit supplement in general, but a great option for those looking to start a family.
+This makes an HRA not only a good perk in general but an excellent option for those looking to start a family.

 2. Retirement benefits

-Retirement plans are a valuable benefit that impact the present and future lives of employees and are a great way to enhance your benefits package.
-Some employers offer 401(k) accounts or profit-sharing to their employees, which gives employees a boost toward saving for retirement and aids retention efforts.
+Retirement savings plans are a valuable benefit that impacts employees' present and future lives.
+They’re a great way to create a competitive benefits package.
+Some business owners offer their employees 401(k) accounts or profit-sharing, which helps employees save for retirement and aids employers in their retention efforts.

 Here are some of the pros of offering retirement benefits:

-• You can receive some significant tax advantages for your business
+• You can receive some significant tax advantages2 for your business

-• If the plan is based on profits, it may enhance employee motivation and productivity
+• If you base the benefit on profits, it may enhance employee motivation and productivity

 • Retirement benefits give you a recruiting advantage over other companies that don’t offer a retirement account

-• If your business has high start-up costs, you can use a retirement plan to supplement your compensation package
+• If your business is new and you can’t offer competitive salaries yet, you can use a retirement plan to supplement your compensation package as an extra incentive.

-If you decide you want to offer retirement benefits, you should obtain professional advice and guidance.
-Pension regulations are complex and the tax aspects of retirement plans can be confusing to understand for beginners.
+If you want to offer retirement benefits, you should get professional advice and guidance.
+Pension regulations are complex, and the tax aspects of retirement plans can be confusing for beginners.

 3. Wellness benefits

-A healthy employee is a happy employee, and a happy employee is more likely to be productive.
-A way to show your employees that you’re invested in their wellbeing is by offering wellness perks.
+A healthy employee is generally happier and more likely to be productive at work.
+A way to invest in your staff’s well-being is with wellness perks.

 Example wellness perks could include: